 It was during this match that Keith was first contacted about joining Heywood Cricket Club.

-At this stage of my sheltered life I had not heard of Lancashire League let alone Central Lancashire League!
+At this stage of my sheltered life I had not heard of Lancashire let alone the Central Lancashire League!

 I showed my cable gram to my captain of the day, one Richie Benaud, who immediately became quite excited at the invitation.
 He then called Ray Lindwall and Alan Davidson and they, mainly, worded the reply after establishing that it suited me to be away from home for six months.